Skip to main content

 Lake County, MinnesotaLimited DataMesotrophic

 One Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
-Walleye are documented at One Lake, one of 7 fish species on record for the lake.
+The fishery includes walleye among the lake's 7 documented species — a notable draw for Minnesota anglers.
 A documented public access point at One Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-02.
 Grade methodology: LakeGrade methodology.